-[Internship / Practicum Site]

-And Lewis-Clark State College

-The following agreement is e ntered into this day of by (hereinafter referred to as "Agency") of [location], and Lewis-Clark State College (hereinafter referred to as "School"), 500 8th Avenue, Lewiston, Idaho, 83501.
-The purpose of this agreement is to provide internship or practicum opportunities for Lewis-Clark State College students.
-[Students admitted to select School programs are covered under a separate affiliate agreement, such as

-Teacher Education, Nursing, Radiographic Science, and Social Work].
+AGREEMENT Between [Internship / Practicum Site] And Lewis-Clark State College The following agreement is entered into this day ofby (hereinafter referred to as "Agency") of [location], and Lewis-Clark State College (hereinafter referred to as "School"), 500 8 th Avenue, Lewiston, Idaho, 83501.
+The purpose of this agreen provide internship or practicum opportunities for Lewis-Clark State College stude admitted to select School programs are covered under a separate affiliate agreer ment, such as Teacher Education, Nursing, Radiographic Science, and Social Work].
+School responsibilities: 1.
+Ensure only qualified students are assigned to internships or practica.
+2. Provide a syllabus detailing course competencies and expectations of the student.
+3. Provide faculty supervision throughout the duration of the experience.

-School responsibilities:

-- 1. Ensure only qualified students are assigned to internships or practica. - 2.
-Provide a syllabus detailing course competencies and expectations of the student. - 3.
-Provide faculty supervision throughout the duration of the experience. - 4.
-Assess student learning and assign grades, with input from Agency.